 EPA first calculated the upper bound of expected effluent concentrations for each parameter.
-EPA then used the calculated upper bound of expected effluent concentrations, the permitted effluent flow limits and the upstream 7Q10 flow to project the in-stream concentration downstream from the discharge.
-Since EPA lacked representative data, the upstream receiving water concentration was assumed to be negligible, i.e., equal to zero.
-When this resultant in-stream concentration (C_d) exceeds the applicable criterion, there is reasonable potential for the discharge to cause, or contribute to an excursion above water quality standards.
+EPA then used the calculated upper bound of expected effluent concentrations, the median value of the available ambient data, the permitted daily maximum effluent flow and the upstream 7Q10 flow to project the in-stream concentration downstream from the discharge.
+When this resultant in-stream concentration (C) exceeds the applicable criterion, there is reasonable potential for the discharge to cause, or contribute to an excursion above water quality standards.
 The results are summarized in the table below.